-The zoning regulations and development standards established by this Ordinance are designed to guide future use and development of land within the City by, among other things, encouraging controlled site development and appropriate groupings of compatible and related uses, thereby promoting and protecting the public health, safety, and general welfare.
-The continued existence of nonconformities is frequently inconsistent with the purposes of currently established zoning and land development regulations and can adversely affect orderly development and the value of nearby properties; thus, the gradual elimination or lessening of nonconformities is generally desirable.
+The zoning regulations and development standards established by this Ordinance are designed to guide future use and development of land within the City by, among other things, encouraging controlled site appropriate development and groupings compatible and related uses, thereby promoting and protecting the public health, safety, and general welfare.
+The continued existence of nonconformities is frequently inconsistent with the purposes of currently established zoning and land development regulations and can adversely affect orderly development and the value of nearby properties; thus, the gradual elimination or lessening nonconformities is generally desirable.